jlin27/AnkrDemo/README.md

-# Ankr Demo - Minting and Sending A Token
+# Ankr Demo - Mint and Send Tokens

 ## Table of Contents